nnellans/github-workflows-guide/README.md

         include: # an extra list of objects to include
         exclude: # an extra list of objects to exclude
 ```
+- Optional
-- a different Job will run for each combination of KEYs, in this example that would be 6 different Jobs
+- A different Job will run for each combination of KEYs, in this example that would be 6 different Jobs
-- there is a max of 256 Jobs
+- There is a max of 256 Jobs
-- this will create a `matrix` context where you can use `matrix.KEY1` and `matrix.KEY2` which reference the current iteration
+- This will create a `matrix` context which lets you use `matrix.KEY1` and `matrix.KEY2` to reference the current iteration
-- `exclude` is processed first, then `include` after, this allows you to add back combinations that were previously excluded
+- `exclude` is processed first before `include`, this allows you to add back combinations that were previously excluded
-- when `fail-fast` is set to `true`, if any job in the matrix fails, then all in-progress and queued jobs in the matrix will be cancelled
+- When `fail-fast` is set to `true`, if any job in the matrix fails, then all in-progress and queued jobs in the matrix will be cancelled

 ### Job.Outputs
 [Documentation - Defining Outputs for Jobs](https://docs.github.com/en/actions/using-jobs/defining-outputs-for-jobs)